Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 Using X.org you can use this method in order to convert the eject key in the top right of the keyboard to be the delete key.
 Again this is totally optional - I just never need an eject key, but often need to delete stuff. :)

-To do that, install AutoKey from the repos: $ sudo apt install autokey-gtk Run AutoKey, create a new Phrase, put <delete> in the big white text entry box and set the hotkey to <code169>.
+To do that, install AutoKey from the repos: `sudo apt install autokey-gtk` Then run AutoKey, create a new Phrase, put `<delete>` in the big white text entry box and set the hotkey to `<code169>` and save.
+(Use "press to set".)
 In the preferences window make sure that AutoKey is set to startup on login and that's that. :)

 ## Ressources
 - [MacBook Specs on Everymac](https://everymac.com/systems/apple/macbook/specs/macbook-core-2-duo-2.4-white-13-polycarbonate-unibody-mid-2010-specs.html)